golubevcg/Tetris_in_Maya_with_PythonAPI/README.md

 - Mel

 Tetris game inside Autodesk Maya.
->Be careful, i do not recommend launching this in production computers. \
+>Be careful, I do not recommend launching this in production computers. \
 Tetris during execution time will override Maya colors, yes after closing the Tetris window -  it will reset to your settings (saved before launch), \
 but if something will go wrong, you will have a crash - your settings can